Area 1: External Drivers of Change

 • 1B.3 - Track shoreline armoring

-Activities: Our last periodic assessment was completed in 2018, with the next one targeted for 2024.
+Activities: Our last assessment was in 2018, with the next one targeted for 2024.

 Area 1 Publications from GCE-IV